 The retailer earns a commission or a percentage of the sale for providing space for the inventory.

 How does consignment inventory work?

 Consignment inventory can be a great option for suppliers who want to increase their product exposure and retailers who want to offer a wider range of products without taking on a lot of inventory risk.
-Here’s how it works:
+Here’s how it works in 4 steps:

 - The supplier and retailer agree on the terms of the consignment arrangement, including the payment terms and the length of time the products will be available for sale.

 - The supplier sends their products to the retailer and the retailer puts the products on display for sale.